andremanns/Modelling-the-Abundance-of-UK-Butterflies/methodology/README.md

 Better compliance with the Gaussian assumptions meant the data could be modelled after transformation.
 This method was approved for the stage 1 GAM (count data) and the stage 2 GAM (RA).

-To minimise bias and error associated with log transformation, species subsets were omitted if zero counts, exceeded 15%.
+To minimise bias and error associated with log transformation, species subsets and site/species combination groups were omitted if zero counts exceeded 15%.
 This is approximately the threshold observed by B. O’Hara et al, below which the log(x+1) transformation exhibited the least error and bias when compared with other transformations in generalised linear models [14].

 ## 3. Stage 1 GAM
 The aim was to predict abundance (the response variable) as a function of time (the explanatory variable in years) for site/species combinations without a baseline survey.